oxsecurity/megalinter/docs/descriptors/groovy_npm_groovy_lint.md

 - Version in Mega-Linter: **8.1.0**
 - Visit [Official Web Site](https://nvuillam.github.io/npm-groovy-lint/){target=_blank}
 - See [How to configure npm-groovy-lint rules](https://github.com/nvuillam/npm-groovy-lint#configuration){target=_blank}
-  - If custom .groovylintrc.json is not found, [.groovylintrc.json](https://github.com/nvuillam/mega-linter/tree/master/TEMPLATES/.groovylintrc.json){target=_blank} will be used
+  - If custom `.groovylintrc.json` config file is not found, [.groovylintrc.json](https://github.com/nvuillam/mega-linter/tree/master/TEMPLATES/.groovylintrc.json){target=_blank} will be used
 - See [How to disable npm-groovy-lint rules in files](https://github.com/nvuillam/npm-groovy-lint#disabling-rules-in-source){target=_blank}
 - See [Index of problems detected by npm-groovy-lint](https://codenarc.org/codenarc-rule-index.html){target=_blank}